ericnormand/ultra-docstrings/FORMAT.md

 * The first argument should be a function of one argument.
 * The second argument is a collection or iterable.
-* map always returns a sequence, regardless of the type of the argument.
+* map always returns a sequence, regardless the type of the argument.
 * The sequence it returns is lazy.